mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Drone Payload Capacity and Structural Design Analysis/README.md

 **THIS GITHUB REPO IS CURRENTLY BEING EDITED 05/13/26**

 ## Motivation
-As drone delivery becomes increasingly common, there is a critical need to design lightweight but strong structural frames that can safely carry payloads without compromising stability or control.
-This project challenges students to apply concepts from Statics and Physics to optimize drone frame design using principles like force equilibrium, moments, trusses, and center of mass.
-The experience simulates real-world engineering decisions around tradeoffs between weight, strength, and performance.
+As drone use becomes increasingly common, such as in aerial photography, infrastructure inspection, and package delivery, there is a critical need to design lightweight structures that can safely support increasing payload demands.
+This project focuses on the engineering challenge of optimizing drone arm geometry and material selection to maximize payload capacity while ensuring structural integrity under motor-induced loads.
+By applying force balance analysis alongside finite element modeling, the work reflects industry practices used to design reliable, high-performance components in commercial drones, aircraft structures, and automotive systems.

 ## Project Description
-This project challenges students to design a lightweight but strong drone payload structure by applying core statics principles such as equilibrium, moments, trusses, and center‑of‑mass analysis.
-Using MATLAB simulation, students will estimate payload capacity, analyze structural loads on drone arms, and validate stability for safe flight.
-Through iterative design, they explore real engineering tradeoffs between strength, weight, and performance in modern drone applications.
+This project challenges students to apply core principles from physics and engineering, such as force balance, material properties, and structural analysis, to the real-world problem of designing a drone capable of maximizing payload capacity.
+Using MATLAB for both analytical calculations and finite element analysis, the project integrates computational tools commonly used in industry to evaluate performance and predict structural behavior.
+Through this process, students explore authentic engineering tradeoffs, such as balancing weight, strength, and efficiency, to arrive at an optimized and realistic design solution.

 ### Suggested Steps
 Open the "DroneDesign_StudentProjectTemplate.mlx" Live Script in MATLAB as a starting point for your project.